dvansoye/Git-Obsidian/prompt-portfolio/epimetheusPrompt.md

 1. '- [ ]` means I didn't complete it. `- [X]` means I did complete it.
 2. I'm looking for a summary so combine like items.
 3. Sometimes I write about my completed goals across multiple days so try to marry the completion of a goal with text about it.
-4. Anything flagged with #wins is highly significant and should be place first in the list.
-It means that I completed a goal or transcended in some way.
+4. Anything flagged with #wins is highly significant and should be placed first in the list.
+Add a #wins to the end of the line so that I know I considered in an important milestone.
+5. All goals should be written in the first person (I/my).

 # Goals